Robert Buckland: Secretary of State for Justice

-At the 2019 Conservative Party Conference, Buckland set out plans to ensure that sexual and violent offenders would be required to serve two-thirds of the custodial sentence in prison, as opposed to half.
+At the 2019 Conservative Party Conference, Buckland set out plans to ensure that sexual and violent offenders would be required to serve two-thirds of their custodial sentence in prison, as opposed to half.

-In December 2019, Buckland was re-elected as MP for Swindon South for a fourth time with an increased majority of 6,625, a swing of 4.1% from Labour.
+Buckland was again re-elected at the 2019 general election, with an increased vote share of 52.3% and an increased majority of 6,625.

-In January 2020 Buckland announced he wished to open a new prison in Wales, despite the recent withdrawal of plans for a 1,600 prisoner "category C super-prison" in Port Talbot.
-The proposal came after Boris Johnson's plan to create a further 10,000 prison places in England and Wales.
-The BBC at the time cited Cardiff University and Wales Governance Centre research which found Wales has "the highest imprisonment rate in western Europe".
+In January 2020, Buckland announced he wished to open a new prison in Wales, despite the recent withdrawal of plans for a 1,600 prisoner "category C super-prison" in Port Talbot.
+The proposal came after the announcement of Boris Johnson's plan to create a further 10,000 prison places in England and Wales.
+The BBC at the time cited Cardiff University and Wales Governance Centre research which found Wales had "the highest imprisonment rate in western Europe".

-In September 2020 Buckland stated on The Andrew Marr Show that he would resign only if the UK Internal Market Bill broke the law "in a way I find unacceptable".
-Buckland defended plans to potentially override the EU withdrawal agreement as an emergency Brexit "insurance policy".
+In September 2020, Buckland stated on The Andrew Marr Show that he would resign only if the UK Internal Market Bill broke the law "in a way I find unacceptable".
+Buckland defended plans to potentially override the Brexit withdrawal agreement as an emergency "insurance policy".
 He said he hoped powers being sought by ministers in the Internal Market Bill would never be needed, as a solution could be found with the EU.

 Buckland oversaw a UK prison management response to the COVID-19 pandemic which increased the time prisoners spent in their cells, but achieved what were seen as low infection rates.

 On 15 September 2021, Buckland was dismissed as Justice Secretary after Johnson reshuffled his cabinet.

 Secretary of State for Wales

 He was reinstated into Johnson's cabinet on 7 July 2022 when he succeeded Simon Hart as Secretary of State for Wales.

 On 13 August, Buckland wrote an article in The Daily Telegraph, changing his support from Rishi Sunak to Liz Truss in the July–September 2022 Conservative Party leadership election after disagreements with the former about the proposed British Bill of Rights.

 On 6 September 2022, he was re-appointed by Prime Minister Liz Truss.
 It was reported that he declined to take up the role of Secretary of State for Northern Ireland.
-As Welsh Secretary, Buckland played a role in the proceedings following the death of Queen Elizabeth II, attending the historic Accession Council and the proclamation of accession of King Charles III at Cardiff Castle.
+As Welsh Secretary, Buckland played a role in the proceedings following the death of Queen Elizabeth II, attending the Accession Council and the proclamation of accession of King Charles III at Cardiff Castle.

-At the 2022 Conservative Party Conference, Buckland stated his view that benefits should be uprated in line with inflation amid a public debate on the matter, along with fellow cabinet ministers Penny Mordaunt and Chloe Smith.
+At the 2022 Conservative Party Conference, Buckland stated his view that benefits should be uprated in line with inflation, amid a public debate on the matter, along with fellow cabinet ministers Penny Mordaunt and Chloe Smith.